aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

 # Create a queriable table in Athena
 spark.sql(f"""
   CREATE EXTERNAL TABLE IF NOT EXISTS default.delta_contact ( ....
   )
-ROW FORMAT SERDE 'org.apache.hadoop.hive.ql.io.parquet.serde.ParquetHiveSerDe' STORED AS INPUTFORMAT 'org.apache.hadoop.hive.ql.io.SymlinkTextInputFormat' OUTPUTFORMAT 'org.apache.hadoop.hive.ql.io.HiveIgnoreKeyTextOutputFormat' LOCATION '{TABLE_LOCATION}/_symlink_format_manifest/'""")
+  ROW FORMAT SERDE 'org.apache.hadoop.hive.ql.io.parquet.serde.ParquetHiveSerDe' STORED AS INPUTFORMAT 'org.apache.hadoop.hive.ql.io.SymlinkTextInputFormat' OUTPUTFORMAT 'org.apache.hadoop.hive.ql.io.HiveIgnoreKeyTextOutputFormat' LOCATION '{TABLE_LOCATION}/_symlink_format_manifest/'
+""")
 ```
-NOTE: the SQL statement “GENERATE symlink_format_manifest FOR TABLE ...” is a must step to set up the Athena for Delta Lake.
-Whenever the data in a Delta table is updated, you must regenerate the manifests.
-Therefore, we “ALTER TABLE ....
-SET TBLPROPERTIES(delta.compatibility.symlinkFormatManifest.enabled=true)” to automate the manifest refresh as a one-off setup.
+NOTE: the SQL statement `GENERATE symlink_format_manifest FOR TABLE ...` is a must step to enable the table to be queriable in the Athena.
+Whenever the Delta table is updated, you must regenerate the manifests.
+Therefore, we use `ALTER TABLE ....
+SET TBLPROPERTIES(delta.compatibility.symlinkFormatManifest.enabled=true)` to automate the manifest refresh as a one-off step.

 Let's get started.